Filip Helander

-Filip Viktor Helander (born 22 April 1993) is a Swedish professional footballer who plays as a centre-back for BK Häcken on loan AC Omonia and for the Sweden national team.
+Filip Viktor Helander (born 22 April 1993) is a Swedish professional footballer who plays as a centre-back for BK Häcken.

 Club career

 Malmö

 Helander made his Allsvenskan debut in a match against Syrianska on 17 October 2011.
 Helander played the first matches beside Pontus Jansson in defence before being replaced by Daniel Andersson after the second round of matches.
 On 17 July 2012, Helander signed a first team contract with Malmö until the end of the 2015 season.
 When Andersson played less and less after the summer break Helander established himself in the starting lineup and finished the season as a regular starter in the defence.
 Helander played a total of 12 league matches for Malmö during the 2012 season.

 The league title winning 2013 season proved to be the real breakthrough season for Helander as he played 18 matches for the club.
 He was injured in the early stages of the season and was replaced in the starting line-up by Erik Johansson but later reclaimed this spot in the second part of the season.
 For the 2014 season Helander played regularly throughout the entire season as the club defended their league title and qualified for the group stage of the 2014–15 UEFA Champions League.
 He also scored his first league goal for Malmö in 2014 on 23 August in a 3–0 home win against IFK Norrköping.
 For his performances in the league Helander was nominated for the award of Allsvenskan defender of the year.
 He was also nominated for Swedish defender of the year at Fotbollsgalan.